cac-t-u-s/cac-t-u-s.github.io/pages/bpc.md

 ## `time-sequence`

-Contrary to a BPF, where x-coordinates are considered as the time dimension, the BPC objects includes **times** as an additional (optiobal) information attached to each individual point.
+Contrary to a BPF, where x-coordinates are considered as the time dimension, the BPC objects includes **times** as an additional (optional) information attached to each individual point.

 A list of `times` can be provided as an [optional input](objects#additionaloptional-inputsoutputs) of the `BPC` box, where time can be either a number (time in millisecond) or NIL.

-> Reminder: untimed points (point whos time is NIL) will see their play time inerpolated between neighbouring timed-points.
+> Reminder: untimed points (point whose time is NIL) will see their play time interpolated between neighbouring timed-points.

 <img src="bpc_img/bpc-box-times.png">